 4…or at least lampshades

-If changing your lighting is too cumbersome as a DIY project, you can still update your interior design by simply changing lampshades: Switch to modern steel and glass lanterns, spherical pendants or industrial lamps for a contemporary feel.
+If changing your lighting is too cumbersome as a DIY project, or if you’d rather something more budget-friendly, you can still update your interior design by simply changing lampshades: Switch to modern steel and glass lanterns, spherical pendants or industrial lamps for a contemporary feel.